 Faeze Ghorbanpour

-I’m a PhD student at TUM Munich, where I’m fortunate to be supervised by Prof. Alexander Fraser.
+I’m Faeze, a PhD student at TU Munich, under supervision of Prof. Alexander Fraser.
 I also work as an NLP researcher at CIS, LMU Munich and am affiliated with the Munich Center for Machine Learning (MCML).

 My research centers on making NLP systems more efficient, inclusive, and applicable to real-world problems.
 My current research focuses on efficient transfer learning for generalizable harmful content detection—a challenging and socially impactful task.
 I’m especially interested in topics such as efficient and compact language models, low-resource and multilingual NLP, and the intersection of language technology and social impact.
 These interests are tightly connected by a common goal: enabling robust, fair, and accessible NLP across diverse languages and domains.